haomengchen/python_journey/advanced/README.md

-This folder contents the network scripts.
+This advanced folder nothing to say.